Tnguyen9x/Instacart-Analysis/README.md

 # Instacart Basket Analysis

 # Project Overview
-A demo project on Jupyther Notebook in order to clean data, join tables, analyze and create visualizations from publicly available data from Instacart.
+A demo project on Jupyter Notebook in order to clean data, join tables, analyze and create visualizations from publicly available data from Instacart.

 # Context
 Instacart is an online grocery store accessed through a mobile app.
 Although they have a strong sales track record, they are eager to delve deeper into their sales patterns and uncover more insights.